RichLewis007/Make-Gist-List/README.md

 ### Quick Contribution Ideas

-- Add new fields to the gist table (stars, forks, etc.)
-- Improve error handling and logging
 - Add support for filtering gists by language or date
 - Create alternative output formats (JSON, CSV, etc.)
 - Add support for private gists (with proper authentication)